 Your role in this process is critical!
-M&FRC Personal Financial Readiness Counselors, Commanders, Chiefs, First Sergeants, Supervisors -all combine to provide responsive assistance to help our Airmen and Guardians.
+Commanders, Chiefs, First Sergeants, Supervisors - all combine to provide responsive assistance to help our Airmen, Guardians, and their families.

 THE AFAS SUPPORT CHAIN: ADMINISTRATIVE RESPONSIBILITIES

 The AFAS support chain at a base installation is critical to assisting Airmen, Guardians, and their families.
 (DAFI36-3111)